danyloor/danyloor/README.md

 - 👋 Hi, I’m @danyloor
 - 👀 I’m interested in ...science, creativity and education
-- 🌱 I’m currently learning ...Chinese and ASL and finishing my Google Data Analytics Cerificate
+- 🌱 I’m currently learning ...Chinese and ASL and finishing my Google Data Analytics Certificate
 - 💞️ I’m looking to collaborate on ...case studies
 - 📫 How to reach me ...@loorducation, #loorducation